-To ensure the floor is able to "float" freely, be sure to affix baseboards or moldings to the walls, not to the floors.
+Remove spacers.
+Cover expansion spaces with quarter round or other trim.
+To ensure the floor is able to "move" freely, be sure to affix baseboards or moldings to the walls, not to the floors.
 This way, the floor can expand & contract within the gap.
 Also, never nail the first or last rows directly down to the subfloor!
 This option is not appropriate for floating floors!

-STEP 14.
-TRANSITIONS:
+STEP 8.
+TRANSITIONS

-- In areas where your new floor meets other types of flooring, such as carpet or tile, select an appropriate molding to get a professional looking and safe transition. - Threshold moldings transition from floor to carpet and are used at sliding doors, raised hearths, etc. - Overlap Reducer moldings transition from floors to hard surfaces that are lower than the floor, such as vinyl or VCT tile. - Overlap Stair nose moldings must be used for all "floating" installations.
-E.g.: when the flooring meets at the top of a stairway.". - T-Moldings cover expansion spaces at doorways, and they transition from your new floor to other hard surfaces of similar height. - 3/4" Quarter Round moldings are used to cover expansion spaces between the baseboards and the flooring.
+- In areas where your new floor meets other types of flooring, such as carpet or tile, select an appropriate molding to get a professional looking and safe transition. - Threshold moldings transition from floor to carpet and are used at sliding doors, raised hearths, etc. - Reducer moldings transition from floors to hard surfaces that are lower than the floor, such as vinyl or VCT tile. - Stair-nose moldings must be used for all "floating" installations.
+Example: when the flooring meets at the top of a stairway "going down". - T-Moldings cover expansion spaces at doorways, and they transition from your new floor to other hard surfaces of similar height. - 3/4" Quarter Round moldings are used to cover expansion spaces between the baseboards and the flooring.